dribnet/ArrayLike.js/README.md

 }
 ```

-This is another excellent solution, provided the library need only target
+This is another excellent solution, provided the library only targets
-ECMAScript 5 standard JavaScript engines.
+JavaScript 1.8.5 or greater.
 In all other situations, the
 above Object.prototype.toString technique should be used instead.
-Mozilla concurs with this opinion, and suggests [a polyfill based
+Mozilla agrees with this opinion, and suggests [a polyfill based
 on Object.prototype.toString](https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Global_Objects/Array/isArray#Compatibility) when Array.isArray is not natively available.

 isArray.js Specification